causematch/awscm-proxy/README.rst

 We at CauseMatch_ integrate many external providers, including messaging services, donor funds, and over a dozen payment processors.
 Naturally, we process a lot of webhooks.
-Our engineers occasionally need to receive those webhooks on a local development server.
-We don’t love exposing local ports on the big bad internet and we had enough of expensive commercial solutions to a simple problem.
+Our engineers occasionally need to test those webhooks on a local development server.
+We don’t love exposing local ports on the big bad internet and we’ve had enough of expensive commercial solutions to a simple problem.
 So we built a proxy using dirt-cheap, pay-as-you-go AWS serverless building blocks.
 Our solution seemed so obvious, we’re surprised we didn’t find any similar utilities.